escher-trace/escher-trace.github.io/docs/IsoCalculator.md

     }

     text +="To ensure proper natural isotope correction of compound "+compound_formula+" using Escher-Trace, include isotopologues M0 through MX+"+limit.toString()+" in the file to be uploaded.
-X is equivalent to the amount of the applied stable isotope tracer  element (i.e. if a 13C tracer was used this will be the number of Carbon atoms) in the backbone of "+compound_formula+"</span>"
+X is equivalent to the amount of the applied stable isotope tracer element (i.e. if a 13C tracer was used, this will be the number of Carbon atoms) in the metabolite backbone, excluding derivatization additions, of "+compound_formula+".
+Inclusion of isotopologues greater than the amount of the applied stable tracer element in the entire compound "+compound_formula+", will not impact the natural isotope correction.</span>"

     paragraph.innerHTML = text;